andreipope/twelvelabs-documentation/docs/guides/extracting-information-from-videos/extracting-text-in-video.md

 At a high level, extracting text from a video (OCR) involves the following steps:

 - Upload and index a video.
-When you upload a video by calling the `indexes/tasks` <!--TODO: Add link--> endpoint, the API service creates a video indexing task and returns its unique identifier.
+When you upload a video by calling the [indexes/tasks](/api-reference/indexes-tasks) endpoint, the API service creates a video indexing task and returns its unique identifier.
 - Retrieve the unique identifier of your video vector.
 Once the API service finishes indexing your video, it stores all the information it needs to perform searches as video vectors.
-You can retrieve the unique identifier of the video vector by calling the `/indexes/tasks/:task-id` <!--TODO: Add link--> endpoint and passing it the unique identifier of your video indexing task.
+You can retrieve the unique identifier of the video vector by calling the [/indexes/tasks/:task-id/video-id](/api-reference/indexes-tasks) endpoint and passing it the unique identifier of your video indexing task.
 - Extract the text that appears in your video.
-Use the `indexes/:index-id/videos/:video-id/text-in-video` <!--TODO: Add link--> endpoint passing it the unique identifiers of your index and video vector.
+Use the [indexes/:index-id/videos/:video-id/text-in-video](/api-reference/indexes-videos) endpoint passing it the unique identifiers of your index and video vector.

 <ProgrammingLanguages />

 ## Prerequisites

 - <Understand />
 - You've already uploaded a video.
 The unique identifiers of your index and video indexing task are stored in two variables named `INDEX_ID` and `TASK_ID`.
-For instructions, see the **Uploading Videos** page <!--TODO: Add link-->.
+For instructions, see the [Uploading Videos](/guides/uploading-videos) page.

 ## Retrieve the Unique Identifier of Your Video Vector